bucketco/bucket-javascript-sdk/packages/react-sdk/README.md

 The `BucketProvider` will [suspense](https://react.dev/reference/react/Suspense) while loading so any subsequent uses of feature flags are instant.

-See `useFeatureFlag()` below for more fine-grained control over loading indicators.
+See `useFlag()` below for more fine-grained control over loading indicators.

 **Example:**